-Ireland, the land of fairies and folktales, Christians and pagans, beer and whiskey in a somewhat troublesome history that propelled the Irish to the world stage in the 1960s.
+Ireland, the land of fairies and folktales, Christians and pagans, beer and whiskey, has a somewhat troublesome history that propelled the Irish to the world stage in the 1960s.
 Ireland has been home to successive groups of settlers: Celts, Vikings, Normans, Anglo-Scots, and Huguenots.

 Even its own culture and identity have stayed strong, most obviously in literature with a magnificent tradition of writing from the Book of Kells to the modern masters: Joyce, Yeats, Beckett and Heaney.